parse-community/docs/Migrating-an-Existing-Parse-App.md

 At this point, your app may be totally functional.
 Objects, queries, and users will work right out of the box.

-## 9. Compatibility Issues

-There are a few areas where Parse Server does not provide compatibility with the Parse hosted backend.
-Carefully read through the list of [compatibility issues with hosted Parse](https://github.com/ParsePlatform/parse-server/wiki/Compatibility-with-Hosted-Parse) before proceeding.

-## 10. Set Up Parse Server on Heroku
+## 9. Set Up Parse Server on Heroku

 Follow the instructions for [deploying the server to Heroku](https://github.com/ParsePlatform/parse-server/wiki/Deploying-Parse-Server#deploying-to-heroku-and-mongolab).

-## 11. Point Client to Heroku Parse Server
+## 10. Point Client to Heroku Parse Server

-Now, update your client to [point to the location of the API that you deployed on Heroku](https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide#using-parse-sdks-with-parse-server).
+Now, update your client to point to the location of the API that you deployed on Heroku.

-## 12. Checkpoint: Test Your App
+## 11. Checkpoint: Test Your App

 Test your app now that it uses the Heroku backend.

-## 13. Publish Your App
+## 12. Publish Your App

 You can now publish the new app, which will utilize your new backend.
 You should encourage users to update to the new version of your app.
 On January 28, 2017, any calls to the hosted Parse backend service (api.parse.com) will cease to function.